Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 Its color and texture can indicate what is going on in the body and can be signs of a virus, infection, or other problem.
 Read below to find out what the color of your mucus may mean.

 Normal mucus is a clear color and is thick and viscous, similar to the texture of glue.
 You probably don’t have any infection or virus if your snot is clear.2 As long as your body isn’t producing too much or too little of it, and as long it is the right texture, you should be in good health.

 If your body is producing an excess amount, the likely cause is allergies.
 Talk to your doctor about appropriate treatment.

-If your snot is white, it usually means that you're congested.3 According to Cleveland Clinic, this can happen when your mucus loses moisture and is flowing more slowly due to the inflammation in your nostrils.
+If your snot is white, it usually means that you're congested.3 According to Cleveland Clinic, this can happen when your mucus loses moisture and flows more slowly due to the inflammation in your nostrils.
 The presence of white mucus alone is no cause for alarm and is considered normal.
 You could be congested for a number of reasons.
 Drinking milk can also cause your phlegm to thicken, thus turning it white.4

 Though it might thicken your phlegm, dairy will not increase your phlegm production.
 Though many people think otherwise, a study published in the American Review of Respiratory Disease found that drinking milk does not increase mucus production.5

 Did you know that the body produces about a liter of mucus a day?